omilli/omilli/README.md

 ### 💻🏖️⛳🎾🥩🍷

-I've been writing code and building on the web professionally for ~15 years, and nearly two decades in total.
-My main skills are JavaScript development and technical project management, but each day or hour I can switch gears and perform a different role if needed.
+I've been writing code and building on the web professionally for ~15 years, nearly two decades in total.
+My core skills are JavaScript development and technical project management, but I can switch gears and perform a different role at will...
 I wear many hats (see below).

 I'm the technical director at one of the UK's largest event and facility management companies, and I'm responsible for delivering web apps used at some of the UK's largest events, static locations, and public spaces.

-My first lines of company code in 2014 morphed into an ecosystem of real-time web apps and microservices, used 24 hours a day by ~25 back-office staff, hundreds of clients and thousands of ground staff.
+My first lines of company code in 2014 morphed into an ecosystem of real-time web apps and microservices used 24/7 by ~25 back-office staff, hundreds of clients and thousands of ground staff.

-I recently published my first open-source project, [Hella](https://github.com/omilli/hella).
+I recently published my first open-source project, [hella](https://github.com/omilli/hella).
 I'm also working on a project that transforms natural language into GraphQL queries to query blockchain data from [The Graph](https://thegraph.com/).
 Once I make enough progress I'll publish it and add a link here.

 As of 2025, I am looking for a new adventure in AI or web3.